 The best-known version of the ballet is the revised edition that premiered in 1940 at the Kirov Theatre in Russion.
 Prokofiev’s original version of the ballet (composed in 1935) was extremely controversial as Prokofiev had made major changes to the story, most significantly, giving the work a happy ending in which the lovers do not die, as is the case in Shakespeare’s original play, but are instead granted a happy ending as they dance towards a better future.
 This was unsurprisingly considered step too far by Soviet officials and its premiere was subsequently postponed indefinitely.

-For one of this year’s apprentice contestants, however, there will be a happy ending as they are presented with Lord Sugar’s £250,000 investment.
+For one of The Apprentice contestants, however, there will be a happy ending as they are presented with Lord Sugar’s £250,000 investment.